sneakaway-studio/tally-tracker-explorer/README.md

 - [ ] Create code that
 	- [x] Automatically gets, or handles a lack of, new events
-	- [ ] Can consume data from the live API or local `JSON` files without changing anything
+	- [ ] Can consume data from the live API or local `JSON` files by changing dropdown option
 	- [x] Potentially do it like:
 		- [x] Use two C# collections (either a List or Dictionary) named `buffer` and a `history` that can be sorted by a date string.
 		- [x] As the events are visualized, the event object is moved from the `buffer` to the `history`.
 		- [x] If no (or not enough) new events are found on the next API call, then a "rewind" can happen where a chunk of events from history are placed back in the buffer and the "playhead" can restart at the end of the buffer (until the next check).
+	- [ ] Prune players depending on max player allowed var
+	- [ ] Merge new data / old data

 ### Timeline visualization